emissary-ingress/emissary/README.md

 Just run

-	$ make
+	$ make DOCKER_REGISTRY=...

 It will generate a Docker image named

-	localhost:31000/amb-sidecar-plugin:VERSION
+	DOCKER_REGISTRY/amb-sidecar-plugin:VERSION

+where:

-where version is `git describe --tags --always --dirty`.
+ - VERSION is `git describe --tags --always --dirty`.
+ - DOCKER_REGISTRY is the `$DOCKER_REGISTRY` environment variable, or
+   `localhost:31000` if the variable is not set.

 ## Deploying

+Push that `amb-sidecar-plugin` Docker image to a registry that your cluster has access to.
+You can do this by running `make push DOCKER_REGISTRY=...`.

-Use that `amb-sidecar-plugin` Docker image instead of `quay.io/datawire/ambassador_pro:amb-sidecar` when deploying Ambassador Pro.
+Use that image you just pushed instead of `quay.io/datawire/ambassador_pro:amb-sidecar` when deploying Ambassador Pro.